 What is Probable Cause?

 When a police officer conducts an investigation for Driving Under the Influence of drugs or alcohol (DUI) or Driving While Ability Impaired (DWAI), it is important that they follow the protocols of the investigation.
 One of the most important aspects of this is probable cause.
 Probable cause means that the officer had reasonable cause to believe that you were probably breaking the law.
-If you have been charged with DUI or DWAI, the first thing that you need to understand is that a police officer can only pull you over if he or she has probable cause for a traffic stop.
+If you have been charged with DUI or DWAI, the first thing that you need to understand, and the first thing that a Denver criminal defense lawyer will check into, is that a police officer can only pull you over if he or she has probable cause for a traffic stop.
 Probable cause for a traffic stop can be created by committing a traffic infraction, such as speeding, weaving across lane lines, or failing to stop for a sign or signal, or by having a problem with your vehicle such as broken lights.
 An officer may not pull a driver over because of a â€œgut feelingâ€ that the driver has been drinking.

 If an officer pulls you over for a traffic infraction, he or she needs further probable cause to begin a DUI investigation.
 In this case, the smell of alcohol, a visible open container, or slurred speech or other erratic behavior may constitute probable cause.
 If you are pulled over for a traffic infraction, but there is no evidence that you have been drinking, you should be free to go.
 If you are charged with DUI in a case in which the officer lacked probable cause, speak with an experienced Denver DUI Attorney to protect your rights.
 She may be able to have any evidence gained as a result of the illegal investigation suppressed.